jadf9010/SSH-key-connecting-bitbucket/README.md

 - cd ~/.ssh
 - ls

+-config
+id_rsa.pub
+id_rsa
--config			id_rsa.pub		user-Bitbucket.pub
+user-Bitbucket.pub
+user-Bitbucket

--id_rsa			user-Bitbucket	key_backup
+key_backup

 Using SSH keys to allow access to Bitbucket Server repositories To get the SSH key to work with your build, or other, system, you need to:

 Add the private key to that system.
 For Bitbucket in MacOs:
   -
 1- Ensure you have a SSH key first.
 Or create one on the command line:
 2- Open the Terminal
 3- ssh-keygen -t rsa -C "your_email@example.com"